bradpotter/front-page-manager/README.md

 ## Issues

-The Customizer feature of this plugin is non-functional.
+The Customizer feature of this plugin current does not show the selected front page unless you manually refresh the page.
+I'm working on it.
 This plugin is experimental.
 Do not use in a production site.

 ## Demo